MetaGrad: Adaptive Gradient Quantization with Hypernetworks: Experiments

 \subsection{Implementation Details}

 We first tested different hypernetwork choices, namely MultiFC, LSTMFC and DualLSTMFC on 4 bit quantization of 2 architectures, ResNet-20 and VGG-16, using CIFAR-10 dataset.
 We conducted the experiments for multiple CNNs architectures on CIFAR-10 dataset for INT8 and INT4 QAT training.
 We compare ourselves to UINT8~\cite{zhu2020towards} and DAINT8~\cite{zhao2021distribution}.
 For fair comparison, we used dorefa~\cite{zhou2016dorefa} as the quantization method and \texttt{DualLSTMFC} as the hypernetwork choice.
 For all experiments, SGD with momentum was chosen for optimizer.
-For INT8 experiments, the number of hidden layers used for VGG-16 and MobileNet-V2 was 11 while for ResNet-20 and ResNet-32, 100 and 150 hidden layers were used respectively.
-Initial learning rate was 0.01 for ResNet-20 and 0.005 for ResNet-32, MobileNet-V2 and VGG-16, learning rate weight decay was 0.001 for ResNet-20 and 0.0001 for ResNet-32, MobileNet-V2 and VGG-16.
-For INT4, learning rate weight decay of 0.0001 were used for all and for VGG-16 and MobileNet-V2, the number of hidden layers used was 11 while for ResNet-20, ResNet-32 and ResNet-56, 150 hidden layers were used and for ResNet-110 100 hidden layers were used.
-Initial learning rate was 0.01 for ResNet-20 and 0.005 for ResNet-32, 0.001 for ResNet-56, 0.0005 for MobileNet-V2 and VGG-16 and 0.0001 for ResNet-110.
+For INT8 experiments, initial learning rate was 0.01 for ResNet-20 and 0.005 for ResNet-32, MobileNet-V2 and VGG-16, learning rate weight decay was 0.001 for ResNet-20 and 0.0001 for ResNet-32, MobileNet-V2 and VGG-16.
+For INT4, learning rate weight decay of 0.0001 were used for all and for VGG-16 and MobileNet-V2, initial learning rate was 0.01 for ResNet-20 and 0.005 for ResNet-32, 0.001 for ResNet-56, 0.0005 for MobileNet-V2 and VGG-16 and 0.0001 for ResNet-110.